dboddie-canonical-work/disgorged-docs/snapcraft-filesets.rst

 Filenames are relative to the part install directory, eg. ``parts/<part-name>/install``.

-If you have used the `organize <snapcraft-parts-metadata.md>`__ keyword to rename files from your snapcraft.yaml part, your fileset will be built from filenames *after* they’re renamed.
+If you have used the :ref:`organize <snapcraft-parts-metadata>` keyword to rename files from your snapcraft.yaml part, your fileset will be built from filenames *after* they’re renamed.

 Conflicting rules example
 -------------------------